Ghostly Tales for Ghastly Kids: An Elephant Never Forgets

 The upper-middle-class Crumpdump family are driving their Rolls-Royce car through the African wilderness on a safari, impatient to see elephants.
 They eventually find a herd and the children, Belinda and Percy, become excited.
 "I want one!" demands Percy.
 Mrs Crumpdump is against it because a living one would destroy the house and a dead one would stink but Mr Crumpdump remains quiet, hiding his smirk.
 After the family returns home, a parcel is delivered one breakfast later, containing an elephant's foot.
 The children are disturbed as Mr Crumpdump proudly explains that he had someone trophy hunt for him but they move the foot towards the door by the leopard skin rug to use as an umbrella stand.

-One rainy day, before a trip to the shoe shop, Belinda says aloud that she wished that the rain would stop as she takes her umbrella from the elephant's foot.
+One rainy day, before a trip to the shoe shop, Belinda says aloud that she wishes the rain would stop as she takes her umbrella from the elephant's foot.
 The rain stops and the sun appears in the sky.
 Percy becomes excited and grabs the foot, wishing to be 20 ft tall.
 He grows through the ceiling and then wishes himself back to normal size.
 The children start to love their magical umbrella stand, making their schoolfriends jealous, and wish for several things every day until the mansion is almost full.
-They also used it to be lazy: Percy wished he could go to bed without having a bath and the prepared water dried up, whereas Belinda wished for an excuse to not go to school, making it burn down.
-However, because Belinda and Percy were spoilt children who already had many toys and games, they were never satisfied with the things they wished for.
-After running out of ideas, Belinda suggests they should wish for the elephant they wanted and does so despite Percy's hesitance.
+They also used it to be lazy: Percy wishes he could go to bed without having a bath and the prepared bathwater dried up, whereas Belinda wishes for an excuse to not go to school, making it burn down.
+However, because Belinda and Percy are spoilt children who already have many toys and games, they are never satisfied with the things they wish for.
+After running out of ideas, Belinda suggests they should wish for the elephant they wanted and does so, despite Percy's hesitance.
 A bleeding, three-legged baby elephant limps across the landing towards the stairs.
 Percy orders his sister to wish it away but Belinda is too scared; the elephant rolls down the stairs and crushes them.

-Mr and Mrs Crumpdump return home to find a broken staircase, a dirty carpet and the umbrella stand missing (the story writes that it had been stolen).
+Mr and Mrs Crumpdump return home to find a broken staircase, a dirty carpet and the umbrella stand missing (the story writes that it has been stolen).
 Every night since, the ghosts of their children cry for the elephant's forgiveness.
 Their parents cannot take another sleepless night and file for divorce.